If safety rules on a bouncy castle are not followed or infants are not supervised, bouncy castles can result in accidents and subsequent injuries.

 It is up to those hiring the bouncy castle for an event to take responsibility for any incidents.

+Most parents are careful to oversee all aspects of a party and look out for any behaviour that could result in a child getting hurt.
 In cases where parents have acted to the best of their ability to avert any accidents, but a child still suffers injury, it may be decided that the incident was not reasonably foreseeable.

 As every case is different, it is best to discuss your situation with an expert.
 The solicitors at YouClaim are always ready to provide advice to those who have been wronged through somebody else’s negligence.

 If your child sustains an injury on a bouncy castle, you may have to take time out of work to care for your child.
 Our solicitors can help you make a claim for compensation that can cover your lost earnings.
 A financial award will also help to pay for medical and rehabilitation treatments should they be a requirement.

 It is our aim to ensure your child’s recovery is quick and effective, which is why we will act on your behalf to make sure you get the maximum amount of compensation possible.

 To speak to one of our lawyers about your bouncy castle injury claim, call us on 0800 10 757 95, fill in our online claim form or chat to us using our online chat function.